In this seminar survey course students are introduced to major areas of poverty law as well as access to justice issues facing our legal system.

 * Government entitlements: Food Stamps, Medicaid, Social Security Disability - SSI, Social Security Retirement, and Temporary Assistance to Needy Families (welfare);

 * Consumer protection: fair debt collection, bankruptcy, fair credit reporting, truth in lending and unfair and deceptive acts and practices;

 * Worker-side employment and Unemployment Insurance;

 * Access to justice.

 Students choose a pressing poverty law issue and write a modest length paper and present it to the class.
 Grades will be based on class presentation and paper.
-With professor approval students may enroll in LAW 900 for an extra research credit and turn their paper into an article suitable for publication in "The Clearinghouse Community" -- a national online resource for poverty lawyers.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home